Embassy of Israel, Tehran: Closure during the Islamic Revolution (1979)

-Cultural relations

-Before the 1979 revolution in Iran, the two countries of Iran and Israel had close but informal relations with each other, which went beyond economic and commercial relations.
-According to the archives of the Israeli Ministry of Foreign Affairs, during that period, more than 500 Israeli families lived in Iran, and Israeli students which living in Tehran, went to a Hebrew language school under the supervision of the Israeli Ministry of Education, which was managed by the Israeli political representation in Tehran.
+Before the 1979 Iranian Revolution, Iran and Israel had close but informal relations with each other, which went beyond economic and commercial relations.
+According to the archives of the Israeli Ministry of Foreign Affairs, during that period, more than 500 Israeli families lived in Iran, and Israeli students which living in Tehran, went to a Hebrew school under the supervision of the Israeli Ministry of Education, which was managed by the Israeli political representation in Tehran.

 In 1962, Jalal Al-e-Ahmad, a famous Iranian author, traveled to Israel for two weeks and published a travelogue of his experience.
 The expenses of this trip were covered by the political representation of Israel in Tehran.

 List of ambassadors

-From 1948 to 1979, when the Israeli embassy was operating in Iran, the following people were appointed as ambassadors:
+From 1950 to 1979, when the Israeli embassy was operating in Iran, the following people were appointed as ambassadors: